roblaing/erlang-webapp-howto/unit7/README.md

 <a href="https://ninenines.eu/docs/en/gun/2.0/manual/gun.ws_upgrade/">
 gun:ws_upgrade(ConnPid, Path, Headers, WsOpts) -> StreamRef</a>

-Path is the route set up on the SWI Prolog server, so in this example I'll call `pong`, so with port 3031 selected, the server's URL would be `ws://localhost:3031/pong`
+Path is the route set up on the SWI Prolog server, so in this example I'll call `"/pong"`, so with port 3031 selected, the server's URL would be `ws://localhost:3031/pong`

 If I wanted to include http request headers such as the following taken from the example in the RFC: